-Form 14764, “ESRP Response” is also provided for an employer to use to respond, indicating whether it agrees or disagrees with the penalty assessment.
-Complete the form, date and sign, and send back to the IRS within 30 days of receipt, with a statement concerning why you are disputing the assessment with supporting documents.
-If you agree with the assessment, you may simply enclose a check for the amount requested.
+Next, you should complete, date and sign Form 14764, “ESRP Response” and send it back to the IRS with any supporting documents by the due date written on the letter, with a statement concerning why you are disputing the assessment.
+If you agree with the assessment, you may simply enclose a check for the amount requested and the process ends.

 Step 2: Respond to Letter 227